EddieTheEd/obsidiannotes-v.3/content/R-ATCHE-5.md

 - Hence, when the concentration of everything is decreased, the forward reaction is much more impacted by the dilution as it is even harder to have the 4 ions collide.

+## Important Note
+- I will be referring to Le Chatelier's Principle as Le Shat from now on.
+Both because it is easier and it is funny.

+- We **usually** say partially counteract, but we **must say only counteract** for special cases. i.e. decomposition of $CaCO_{3}$.